Hackathon2025-BlitzDev/TripGuardian/README.md

 # 🧭 TripGuardian
-TripGuardian je autonómny AI agent, ktorý ti najprv pomôže naplánovať trasu, nechá ťa ju doladiť podľa tvojich predstáv a keď na ňu vyrazíš, v reálnom čase sleduje tvoju polohu, počasie a situáciu na trase a sám navrhuje zmeny, aby bola cesta čo najlepšia.
+TripGuardian is an autonomous AI agent that helps you plan a route, refine it to your preferences, and once you start your journey, it monitors your location, weather, and conditions in real time - proactively suggesting adjustments to ensure your trip is as smooth and enjoyable as possible.

 ---

-## 🌍 Problém, ktorý riešime
+## 🌍 The Problem We Solve

-Súčasné nástroje na plánovanie trás majú jasné limity:

-- trasa je statická a nereaguje na real-time zmeny,
-- AI planner väčšinou poskytne iba prvý návrh bez dynamického update,
-- používateľ musí sám sledovať počasie, meškanie a rozhodovať.

-Chýba niečo, čo funguje ako **digitálny spolujazdec**, nie len mapa.
+Traditional navigation tools can plan a route, but they fail when conditions change:

+- the plan is static and doesn’t adapt to delays or weather,
+- AI planners usually stop after the first suggestion,
+- the user must constantly think about whether to skip, shorten, or change something.

+There is no tool that behaves like a **digital co-driver**, not just a map.

 ---

-## 💡 Riešenie – LiveRoute Agent
+## 💡 The Solution – LiveRoute Agent

-LiveRoute Agent funguje v dvoch hlavných režimoch:
+LiveRoute Agent operates in two phases:

-### 1️⃣ Fáza: Plánovanie trasy
+### 1️⃣ Planning Phase

-Používateľ zadá:
+The user enters:
-- **Start** a **Destination** (A → B)
+- **Start** and **Destination (A → B)**
-- voliteľné preferencie (výhľady, rýchle zastávky, káva, atď.)
+- optional preferences (scenic views, quick stops, coffee/food, etc.)

-AI agent:
+The AI agent:
-- vygeneruje návrh trasy a POI zastávky,
-- doplní ich o krátke popisy a odporúčania,
-- umožní používateľovi zastávky pridávať, mazať, meniť poradie.

-Po potvrdení sa trasa uloží.
+- generates the first draft of a route with recommended POIs,
+- adds short descriptions and recommendations,
+- allows the user to add, remove, or reorder stops.

+When satisfied, the user hits **Save Route**.

 ---

-### 2️⃣ Fáza: Live režim (autonómny agent počas jazdy)
+### 2️⃣ Live Mode – Autonomous Agent on the Road

-Po stlačení **Start** na uloženej trase:
+When the user starts the trip:

+- they click **Start** on a saved route,
-- web app sleduje **live polohu** používateľa,
+- the web app begins **live location tracking**,
-- zobrazí mapu a plánované POI,
-- agent každých X minút urobí:

-1. zistenie polohy
-2. predikciu počasia
-3. analýzu meškania a podmienok
-4. autonómne **generuje odporúčania**:

-> „Na vyhliadke bude pršať – preskoč ju a navrhujem kaviareň v meste X.“
-> „Meškáš 25 minút – skráť zastávku Y na 10 minút.“

-Používateľ môže odporúčania prijať alebo ignorovať.
+- shows the user on the map along with the planned route.

+Every X minutes, the agent:

+1. reads the current location,
+2. fetches weather for upcoming points,
+3. analyzes timing, delays, and conditions,
+4. autonomously generates actionable suggestions:

+> “Rain is expected at Stop 3.
+I recommend skipping the viewpoint and visiting a café in City X.”
+> “You’re running behind schedule.
+Consider shortening Stop Y to 10 minutes.”

+The user can accept or ignore the suggestions.
+The agent handles all reasoning autonomously.

 ---

-## 🎯 MVP funkcionalita (hackathon verzia)
+## 🎯 MVP Features (Hackathon Version)

-### Plánovanie
+### Route Planning
-- formulár: Start, Destination
+- Form: Start, Destination
-- AI návrh zastávok s popismi
-- výber zastávok → uloženie trasy
+- AI-generated POIs with descriptions
+- User selects final stops → route is saved

-### Detail trasy
+### Route Details
-- mapa
-- zoznam zastávok
+- map display
+- list of stops

-### Live mód
+### Live Mode
-- sledovanie polohy (kým je tab otvorený)
+- browser-based live tracking
-- každých X minút: počasie + AI odporúčanie
+- periodic (every X minutes) weather + analysis
-- zobrazenie návrhov v UI paneli
+- text-based recommendations displayed in UI

-> V MVP sa trasa fyzicky neprepočítava – odporúčania sú textové.
+> No automatic map re-routing in MVP — suggestions are text-only, which is perfect for a hackathon proof-of-concept.

 ---

-## 🤖 Prečo ide o autonómny AI agent
+## 🤖 Why It Qualifies as an Autonomous AI Agent

-Používateľ dá len jednoduché inštrukcie:
-- „Naplánuj trasu A → B.“
+The user provides only high-level goals:
+- “Plan a route from A to B.”
-- „Začni live mód.“
+- “Start live mode.”

-Agent následne:
-- plánuje,
+The agent then autonomously:
+- plans and adjusts the route,
-- používa routing, počasie, geolokáciu,
+- uses routing, weather, geolocation, and AI reasoning,
-- pravidelne kontroluje realitu,
-- autonómne navrhuje zmeny.

-Ide teda o skutočného **autonómneho AI spolujazdca**.
+- monitors conditions periodically,
+- generates decisions and suggestions without being asked.

+It behaves like a **digital co-pilot**, not a chatbot.

 ---